sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-Dissecting_Hierarchial_RL.md

 ## Sub Goal Testing

 As described earlier, by substituting the lower level achieved goal for the subgoal (higher level action) in the replay buffer, the higher level trains as though the lower level perfectly achieves the subgoals it commands.
 However, this will lead to the higher level assigning unknown value to states which are never reached, even if they are commanded.
 Levy et al's solution is to periodically set the lower level policy to deterministic instead of stochastic, not substitute the subgoal for the achieved goal and then assign a large negative reward to transitions where the higher level policy sets unreached subgoals.
-I wondered if instead, it would be sufficient to simply not subsitute subgoal for achieved goal some fraction of the time, so that the model would learn that uncreached goals do not progress it towards the goal.
+I wondered if instead, it would be sufficient to simply not subsitute subgoal for achieved goal some fraction of the time, so that the model would learn that unreached goals do not progress it towards the goal.

 As expected, if we never keep the original action and don't directly penalise unreached subgoals, the model proposes impossible subgoals because each time it sets one, the replay buffer only sees the goal that was actually reached - not the proposed impossible goal.
 This totally fails to learn.